ruliana/mazes/README.md

 - Improve my macro-fu.
 That's really a very hot topic for me.
 - Create a "Guile flavor" that makes me happy.

 That means the code, in the long run, will not be Guile Scheme anymore, but a bunch of macros and definitions that make me more enjoyment while programing.
-What means I'm following the Ruby principle of (make programmers happy)[https://www.artima.com/intv/rubyP.html].
+What means I'm following the Ruby principle of [make programmers happy](https://www.artima.com/intv/rubyP.html).

 # The principles